 This list provides some information about some of our larger ongoing projects.
-Click the headers for more information.

 Given the potential for damage to infrastructure and personal property from windstorms, understanding their footprint is important for insurers and infrastructure providers.
 Currently, meteorological observations and numerical weather models are used to estimate affected areas.
 This NERC funded project will improve the spatial resolution of the estimates by making use of less structured datasets containing amateur weather observations, social media conversations and CCTV footage.